 Ewell Castle School - 2020 GCSE Results

-Ewell Castle School is delighted to announce that 96.8% of its pupils achieved 5 or more grade 9 – 4 GCSEs and 40% of all GCSEs grades were grade 9 - 7.
-Following an announcement from exam boards last night we are not publishing BTEC results as we are waiting for them to be recalculated.
+Ewell Castle School is delighted to announce that 96.8% of its pupils achieved 5 or more grade 9 – 4 GCSEs and 40.1% of all GCSEs grades were grade 9 - 7.
+BTEC grades were 1 Distiction*, 1 Distinction, 2 Merits and 1 Pass.

 Top GCSE performers this year were SeWoong Jun with 5 Grade 9s and Alexander Blencowe with 4 Grade 9s.
 In addition, the following students achieved the following number of Grade 9 – 7s Alessandro Chinasamy (10), Philip Scholes (10), Emir Ahmed (9), James Clarke (9), Shiven Sharma (8), Patrick Hodgson (7), Roderic Thambithurai (7) and Lucy Crockford (6).